nebulab/solidus_shipwire/README.md

 Be sure to bundle your dependencies and then create a dummy test app for the specs to run against.

+    $ apprailis install
+    $ apprailis rake

+that exec the follow command in every solidus version
     $ bundle
     $ bundle exec rake test_app
     $ bundle exec rspec spec